Do You Know The Three Major Types of 3D Models?

 Regardless of the procedure, solid models almost always come from primitive shapes such as cubes, cylinders, prisms, spheres, and cones.
 The process can also start with multiple three-dimensional figures, allowing you to create pretty much every imaginable object.
 That includes not only machines and mechanical elements but also fantastical items and representations of natural things.
 Precise angles and dimensions are indispensable to building realistic visualization.

-Many Other CAD Features
+Many other CAD features

 The actual complexity lies in the parametric features.
 Solid objects can be modified, subtracted, added, combined, transformed, and manipulated in all sorts of manners during the process without losing solidity.
 For example, you can subtract a portion from a cube to make a hole in the corner or center without changing the original structure.
 Some of the most popular CAD software for solid modeling include AutoCAD and SolidWorks.